-Gujarat Election Results 2022: Will BJP retain Mahesana, known to be ex-deputy CM Nitin Patel’s turf?
+Gujarat Election Results 2022: BJP's Mukesh Kumar Patel leads in Mahesana

-Mahesana Election Result 2022: The counting of votes in the key state of Gujarat is all set to begin at 8 am on Thursday.
+Mahesana Election Result 2022: Bharatiya Janata Party candidate Mukesh Kumar Patel is leading from the saffron party's stronghold whereas Aam Aadmi Party's (AAP) Bhagat Patel is trailing.
+The counting of votes in the key state of Gujarat is all set to begin at 8 am on Thursday.
 Mahesana, also known as Mehsana, an important district in the state, will see a tripartite contest for power between Bhagat Patel (Aam Aadmi Party), Mukesh Patel (Bharatiya Janata Party), and PK Patel (Congress).

 Voting for the Gujarat elections took place in two phases– Phase 1 (December 1) and Phase 2 (December 5).
 Voter turnout of 63.31 per cent was recorded in the first phase held across 89 constituencies.
 Voter turnout of 60.94 per cent was recorded in the second and final phase of Gujarat elections held across 93 constituencies.